 Insulin and weight gain: Keep the pounds off

-Weight gain is a common side effect for people who take insulin — a hormone that regulates the absorption of sugar (glucose) by cells.
-This can be frustrating because maintaining a healthy weight is an important part of your overall diabetes management plan.
-The good news is that it is possible to maintain your weight while taking insulin.
+People who take insulin often gain weight.
+Insulin is a hormone that regulates how the body absorbs sugar, also known as glucose.
+The weight gain can be frustrating because keeping a healthy weight is important to manage your diabetes.
+The good news is that you can maintain your weight while taking insulin.

 The link between insulin and weight gain

-When you take insulin, glucose is able to enter your cells, and glucose levels in your blood drop.
-This is the desired treatment goal.
+When you take insulin, sugar can enter your cells.
+This makes the sugar levels in your blood go down.
+This is the goal of treatment.

-But if you take in more calories than you need to maintain a healthy weight — given your level of activity — your cells will get more glucose than they need.
-Glucose that your cells don't use accumulates as fat.
+But if you take in more calories than you need to keep a healthy weight, your cells will get more sugar than they need.
+This happens in people who don't have diabetes, too.
+How many calories you need depends on how active you are.
+Sugar that your cells don't need to use becomes fat.

 Avoid weight gain while taking insulin

-Eating healthy foods and being physically active most days of the week can help you prevent unwanted weight gain.
+Eating healthy foods and being physically active most days of the week can help you not gain weight.
 The following tips can help you keep the pounds off:

 Count calories.
 Eating and drinking fewer calories helps you prevent weight gain.
-Stock the refrigerator and pantry with fruits, vegetables and whole grains.
+Keep fruits, vegetables and whole grains in your refrigerator and pantry.
 Plan for every meal to have the right mix of starches, fruits and vegetables, proteins, and fats.
-Generally, experts recommend that meals consist of half non starchy vegetable, one-quarter protein and one quarter a starch such as rice or a starchy vegetable such as corn or peas.
+Generally, recommended meals would consist of half nonstarchy vegetable, one-quarter protein and one-quarter a starch, such as rice, or a starchy vegetable, such as corn or peas.

-Trim your portion sizes, skip second helpings and drink water instead of high-calorie drinks.
-Talk to your doctor, nurse or a dietitian about meal-planning strategies and resources.
+Shrink the sizes of your portions, don't take second helpings and drink water instead of high-calorie drinks.
+Talk to your health care provider, nurse or a dietitian about how to plan meals and where to find resources.

 Be physically active.
 Physical activity burns calories.
-A reasonable goal for most adults, set by the Department of Health and Human Services, is at least 150 minutes a week of moderately intense aerobic activity — such as walking, bicycling, water aerobics, dancing or gardening — plus muscle-strengthening exercises at least two times a week.
-Talk with your doctor about activities and exercises that are appropriate for you.
+A recommended goal for most adults is at least 150 minutes a week (or 30 minutes five days a week) of moderately intense aerobic activity plus muscle-strengthening exercises at least two times a week.
+Aerobic activities can include walking, bicycling, water aerobics, dancing or gardening.
+Talk with your provider about activities and exercises that are right for you.

-Also, ask your doctor how best to handle exercise.
-Physical activity helps your body use insulin more efficiently, so depending on how much exercise you're planning on doing, you may need to cut back on your insulin dosage or have a snack.
+Also, ask your provider how to handle exercise.
+Physical activity helps your body use insulin more efficiently.
+Depending on how much exercise you're planning on doing, you may need to cut back on your insulin dosage or have a snack.
 It's possible for your blood sugar to drop even hours after exercise.

-- Ask your doctor about other diabetes medications.
-Some diabetes medications that help regulate blood glucose levels — including metformin (Fortamet, Glucophage, others), exenatide (Byetta), liraglutide (Victoza), albiglutide (Tarzeum), dulaglutide (Trulicity), sitagliptin (Januvia), saxagliptin (Onglyza), canagliflozin (Invokana), dapagliflozin (Farxiga), empagliflozin (Jardiance) and pramlintide (Symlin) — may promote weight loss and enable you to reduce your insulin dosage.
-Ask your doctor if these or other medications would be appropriate as part of your diabetes treatment plan.
+- Ask your provider about other diabetes medicines.
+Some diabetes medicines that help regulate blood sugar levels may help you lose weight and lower your insulin dosage.
+Examples of these medicines include metformin (Fortamet, Glumetza, others), exenatide (Byetta), liraglutide (Victoza, Saxenda), dulaglutide (Trulicity), sitagliptin (Januvia), saxagliptin (Onglyza), canagliflozin (Invokana), dapagliflozin (Farxiga), empagliflozin (Jardiance) and pramlintide (Symlin).
+Ask your provider if these or other medicines should be part of your diabetes treatment plan.

 - Take your insulin only as directed.
-Don't skip or reduce your insulin dosages to ward off weight gain.
-Although you might shed pounds if you take less insulin than prescribed, the risks are serious.
+Don't skip or reduce your insulin dosages to stop weight gain.
+Although you might lose pounds if you take less insulin than prescribed, the risks are serious.
 Without enough insulin, your blood sugar level will rise — and so will your risk of diabetes complications.